Diya-R-Gowda/Spreadsheet-Model-Linter/README.md

 Nobody lints spreadsheets.
 The tooling that exists is either enterprise-priced audit software or trivial "find hardcoded cells" macros.
 Meanwhile every LLM spreadsheet project built in the last two years is "chat with your CSV" — a natural language query layer, which is a solved and commoditized problem.

-This project inverts it: the LLM never answers questions about the data.
-It reconstructs *intent* from structure, and flags cells that violate that intent.
+This project inverts it: instead of answering questions about data, it reconstructs *intent* from structure and flags cells that violate that intent — using static analysis techniques (tokenization, normalization, dependency graphs, clustering) that are the actual engineering substance of the project.
+A learned semantic layer is a bonus tier on top, not the point.

 ## The Core Insight

 A spreadsheet has an implicit contract that is never written down.
 If row 14 is "Revenue" and columns C through N are months, then `C14:N14` should all contain structurally identical formulas.
 If `H14` is a hardcoded `4500000` while its neighbors are `=G14*(1+G15)`, that is a bug — someone plugged a number to make a total tie out and never removed it.

-You cannot detect this with rules alone, because the definition of "structurally identical" depends on what the block *means*. `=SUM(...)` breaking a pattern is fine in a subtotal row and wrong in a driver row.
-That semantic judgment is where the LLM earns its place — and only there.
+Deterministic rules alone catch a lot of this, but not all of it: the definition of "structurally identical" depends on what the block *means*. `=SUM(...)` breaking a pattern is fine in a subtotal row and wrong in a driver row.
+That judgment call is where a semantic layer — a trained classifier, or a small local model — earns its place, on top of a rule engine that already does most of the work deterministically.

 ---